naddeok96/HeartBreaker/README.md

 # HeartBreaker
-This code will break an ECG signal into heartbeats
+This library is for manipulating ECG signals to find meaningful statistics